vikasnataraja/Cloud-Image-Classification-using-Google-Inception-v3-in-Keras/README.md

 1. Clone this repo to your local system, `cd` into the folder.
 2. Next, download the dataset zip file, extract its contents.
 3. Create another folder to save your models.
-I called mine `save_model`
+I called mine `save_model`.

 Ultimately, your folder structure should look similar to this: